benpolhill/image-resize/README.md

 ```
 resize_images [[folder] [size]]
 ```
-Script will clone, then traverse `[folder]`, resizing all JPEGs and PNGs so the largest dimension is `[size]` pixels, preserving aspect ratio and saving the result as `[folder]-[size]w`.
+Script will clone, then traverse `[folder]`, resizing all JPEGs and PNGs so the largest dimension is `[size]` pixels, preserving aspect ratio and saving the result as `[folder]-[size]`.
 The original folder is left untouched.
 Imagemagick's `convert` does not upscale, so any images in the folder smaller than the target width will be ignored.

 ### Example